themalagasywizard/x-automation-platform/SUPABASE_SETUP.md

 - Check that Site URL in Supabase matches your Netlify domain exactly
 - Ensure Twitter app has "Read and write" permissions

+**React Error #418 (Hydration mismatch):**
+- This is now fixed with client-side rendering guards
+- Disable ad blockers if they're interfering with the auth flow

+**Session not being established:**
+- Check browser console for detailed error logs
+- Verify environment variables are properly set in Netlify
+- Use the debug component on profile page to see detailed auth state

 **Testing checklist:**
 1. Twitter app is OAuth 2.0 ✓
 2. Callback URL: `https://dapxfjkdfrcwxfqrdvga.supabase.co/auth/v1/callback` ✓
 3. Website URL: `https://wondrous-trifle-d3cdd9.netlify.app` ✓
 4. Site URL in Supabase: `https://wondrous-trifle-d3cdd9.netlify.app` ✓
 5. Redirect URLs in Supabase: `https://wondrous-trifle-d3cdd9.netlify.app/**` ✓
+6. Environment variables set in Netlify ✓

 ## Important Notes